BrackeysBot/Marco/README.md

 ```
 The `logs` directory is used to store logs in a format similar to that of a Minecraft server. `latest.log` will contain the log for the current day and current execution.
 All past logs are archived.

-The `data` directory is used to store persistent state of the bot, such as config values and the infraction database.
+The `data` directory is used to store persistent state of the bot, such as config values and the macro database.

 ### Launch Marco
 To launch Marco, simply run the following commands: